Thenlie/mdnman/lib/css/justify-self/index.md

 ## Examples

-### Simple demonstration
+### Basic demonstration

-In the following example we have a simple 2 x 2 grid layout.
+In the following example we have a 2 x 2 grid layout.
 Initially the grid container is given a `justify-items` value of `stretch` — the default — which causes the grid items to stretch across the entire width of their cells.

 The second, third, and fourth grid items are then given different values of `justify-self`, to show how these override the `justify-items` value.
 These values cause the grid items to span only as wide as their content width, and align in different positions across their cells.